xregistry/server/docs/installation.md

 ## Configuring MySQL

-WIP - Is there anything?
+WIP - Is there anything w.r.t. the schema?
 I think xrserver just 'does it' automagically.
 However, check to see if there are any special admin/config knobs that might need to be set.
 I think Azure MySQL required some special rights to be set.

+WIP - configuring MySQL to use a volume outside of the docker container

 ## Configuring `xrserver` to use an external MySQL Database